 David A. Roby was born and raised in Orlando, Florida.
 He started studying piano at age 5, and has since become a professional recording multi-instrumentalist.
 He is self-taught on mandolin, tenor banjo, fiddle, trumpet, guitar, bass, accordion, tin whistle, and bodhrán.
 David Roby is a member of the recording project Dance the Bridge with long-time friend Damon Gentry.
 Dance the Bridge has recorded two EPs and one full-length LP, which is also available at iTunes.

-Davin Rosenberg grew up in Winnipeg, Manitoba, Canada, and is a third-year PhD student in ethnomusicology at University of California, Davis.
-His current research focuses on North American flamenco and explores musicking and dancing in the (re)construction of time, space, and (sense of) place; performance temporalities; kinesthetic and sonesthetic impacts of performance; and transnational musicocultural flows and interrelationships.
+Davin Rosenberg grew up in Winnipeg, Manitoba, Canada, and is a PhD candidate in ethnomusicology at University of California, Davis.
+His research focuses on flamenco in the Americas wherein he explores musicking in the social (re)creation of space and sense of place; groove and performance temporalities; intersensory modalities, and transnational musicocultural flows and interrelationships.